yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/ctor_dtor_gc.md

 ## `new`

 * It allocates enough memory to hold an object of the type requested.
-In the above example, it allocates enough memory to hold a string object.

 * It calls a constructor to initialize an object in the memory that was allocated.